Christian M. M. Brady: Blog and podcasts

-In his new position as the Dean of the Lewis Honors College, he also somewhat regularly hosts a podcast.
-He often has faculty and students from UK appearing on this podcast alongside him.
-All podcasts are recorded live in the Honors College Lounge, and all Honors students are welcome to attend and interact with Dr. Brady.
+In his new position as dean of the Lewis Honors College, he also somewhat regularly hosts a podcast.
+Faculty and students from the UK often appear on this podcast.
+All podcasts are recorded live in the Honors College Lounge, and all Honors students are welcome to attend and interact with Brady.

-Interesting Facts
+Other activities

 Brady is also an ordained priest in the Episcopal Church (USA) and Canon Theologian for the Episcopal Diocese of Lexington (Kentucky).
-He served as a lay trustee (2004-2006) of the University of the South and was elected as a clergy trustee member in 2020.
+He served as a lay trustee (2004-2006) of the University of the South, and was elected and served as a clergy trustee member from 2020 to 2024.

-Brady is a regular guest on the podcast "Real Tech for Real People" talking about issues of general tech and technology in education.
+Brady was a regular guest on the podcast Real Tech for Real People, discussing issues of general tech and technology in education.

-Appeared as a contestant on NPR’s “Wait, Wait, Don’t Tell Me” on February 27, 2021.
+He appeared as a contestant on NPR's Wait, Wait, Don't Tell Me on February 27, 2021.